aedart/athenaeum/docs/archive/current/core/integration.md

 ## Bootstrap Directory

-In your legacy application, create a new directory to contain the application file.
+Create a new directory to contain the application file.
 The directory _SHOULD_ not be publicly available via the browser.
-You can call this directory for `bootstrap` - or whatever makes sense to you.
+You can call this directory for `bootstrap` or whatever makes sense to you.

 ```shell
 /bootstrap